timmcginley/41936/Project/index.md

 * The computers will be moved to another location
 * Building could be demolished but materails should be retained.
 * Most suitable project for rebuild
+Requirement: * No floor in building 304 can have a GFA greater than 2000m2.

 ### Building 115
 ![image](https://github.com/user-attachments/assets/e1e2e378-0c30-4f28-91c8-9a5a6741ad4d)